nithyaramakrishnan/data-shield/ts-index.md

 ## Obtaining logs
 {: #ts-logs}

-When you open a support ticket for {{site.data.keyword.datashield_short}}, providing your logs can help to speed up the troubleshooting process.
+When you open a support ticket for Data Shield, providing your logs can help to speed up the troubleshooting process.
 You can use the following steps to obtain your logs and then copy and paste them into the issue when you create it.

 1. Log in to the {{site.data.keyword.cloud_notm}} CLI.
 Follow the prompts in the CLI to complete logging in.
 If you have a federated ID, append the `--sso` option to the end of the command.